Student Code of Conduct

 D. Individual Rights

 The SEAS student is expected to respect the individual rights of others.
 Specifically, SEAS students will observe the University of Pennsylvania’s policies against harassment and discrimination.
-Any complaint of a violation of these policies brought to the attention of the Research and Academic Services Office will be referred to the appropriate body of original jurisdiction within the University.
+Any complaint of a violation of these policies brought to the attention of the Office of Academic Services Office will be referred to the appropriate body of original jurisdiction within the University.